Open for Good.

 What happens when I get to school each day?

 Parents screen students at home before leaving for school by taking their temperature and monitoring for signs of illness, and a second temperature/symptom check is conducted as students either enter campus (via Gate 4 or 5) or before they board the school bus (by trained staff and/or parent volunteers on duty at bus stops beginning 10 minutes in advance of pickup) using a touchless thermometer*.
 Students will be asked if they or anyone in their household have experienced COVID-19 symptoms** within the last 24 hours.
 Those who answer affirmatively and/or exhibit a fever of 100.4 degrees Fahrenheit or more will be cared for by employees trained in safety protocols and student care to ensure their well being until parents and/or guardians pick them up.
-They can return to school at least 72 hours after a fever has passed without the use of fever-reducing medications and improvement in respiratory symptoms, and when at least 10 days have passed since symptoms first appeared.
+They can return to school at least 24 hours after a fever has passed without the use of fever-reducing medications AND 24 hours after symptoms improve AND a minimum of 10 days from the start of symptoms.
+A doctor’s note clearing the student to return before these limitations are fulfilled will be accepted by the school.

 *Students should forego hats and beanies prior to these checks as these may raise body temperature.